shanto/shanto/README.md

 ## 👋 Hi there!

 I'm Shaan, a versatile tech enthusiast with a background in DevOps engineering and full-stack software development.
 My toolkit is as diverse as my interests, spanning languages and frameworks from C, C++, Python, Django, Node, React, NextJS, Electron, Cordova - and that's just scratching the surface!
 What really sets my heart racing?
 Diving into the depths of GitHub, searching for hidden gems - those abandoned yet potentially game-changing projects just waiting to be revived.
 It's not just a hobby; it's my way of contributing to the open-source community and breathing new life into forgotten code.
-Curious about the full extent of my technical repertoire?
-Feel free to explore my site - you might just find the perfect skill set for your next big project!

 ## 🔧 Skills
 - **Languages:** C, C++, C#, Python, PHP, Javascript, TypeScript, Bash, PowerScript